-Potentially eligible patients will be consented (to screening and the full study on one consent form) prior to full screening assessments being done.
+Potentially eligible patients will be consented (to screening and the full study on one consent form) prior to full screening assessments (as per Table 1.
+Schedule of events during the trial) being done.
 Patients who are eligible to take part after all required screening assessments are done will be enrolled in the TRI after confirming they are still willing to take part.

 Data will be collected on the numbers screened, eligible pre- and post-consent and starting the TRI, including reasons for declining participation.
-Data will be captured in a purpose-designed secure database, with 'real time' validation, which will be developed by the BTC CTEU to support the trial.
+Data will be captured in a purpose-designed secure database, with 'real time' validation, which will be developed by the BTC to support the trial.
 Resource use data will be collected using bespoke questionnaires and trial case report forms (CRFs).

 Participants starting the TRI will be seen at 4 weeks (at hospital), 8 weeks (telephone call review) and 16 weeks (at hospital).
 This visit frequency approximates usual care, when a patient starts treatment with adalimumab.
+Study assessments will be completed as per the Schedule of events during the trial (table 1).

 At the 16 week visit, if a participant is classified as a responder (see 6.3.1) and agrees to continue in the randomised trial, he/she will be randomised (see 5.7, 5.8.1 and 6.1).

-Follow-up visits will be scheduled at 12-weekly intervals up to 48 weeks after randomisation and 16-weekly intervals thereafter, consistent with usual care for patients with ANIU.
+Participants who meet the responder criteria will be randomised into the RCT and will have follow-up visits will be scheduled at 12-weekly intervals up to 48 weeks after randomisation and 16-weekly intervals thereafter, consistent with usual care for patients with ANIU.